markchen8717/Foodi/README.md

 # Foodi

-Foodi is an open source mobile app, created to raise food consciousness in people's busy lives today.
+Foodi is an open source mobile app, created to raise food consciousness in people's busy lives.
 Foodi provides users with detailed information about ingredients inside a food product through simply scanning the product barcode or the ingredients list.

 ## Software Stack
 - React Native front end